openpassphrase/opp/docs/source/installation.rst

 Installation
 ============

-OpenPassPhrase API backend is written entirely in Python (v2.7).
+OpenPassPhrase API backend is written entirely in Python.
 Thus, it can theoretically be deployed on any platform with a modern Python interpreter.
 However, at the moment it is only officially tested on Ubuntu and CentOS Linux distributions.
 This guide presupposes the use of one of these platforms.
 More